-That is one option - to pursue the kind of strategy pursued in Poland and Hungary where conservative leaders have moved aggressively to entrench their hegemony.
-But my guess is that the leadership – whoever that is - hasn't quite got the determination to do this, and in any case such a strategy could easily backfire in the UK, a country with much longer democratic traditions than eastern Europe.
+That is one option - to follow the kind of strategy pursued in Poland and Hungary where conservative leaders have moved aggressively to entrench their hegemony.
+But my guess is that Boris hasn't quite got the determination to do this, and in any case such a strategy could easily backfire in the UK, a country with much longer democratic traditions than eastern Europe.

 This is an odd position for the Conservative Party to be in.
 In the past it had deep, organic links to business, management, science and other fields.
 It prided itself on practicality and pragmatism.
 Being dominated by wordsmiths is quite a new phenomenon.
 So is its remarkable financial dependence on a small number of property developers (and a surprising number of donors linked to Putin).

 Looking ahead, it's possible that the status quo is sustainable.
-In a post-modern era it may be possible to thrive with a gulf between words and reality.
-Alternatively, Boris will need to break with his base, and find a new way to make his rhetoric around levelling up and net zero real.
-That may be impossible (and this week we have been reminded by Dominic Cummings that he sees the Telegraph as his true boss).
+In a post-modern era it may be possible to thrive for a time with a gulf between words and reality.
+But this is hard to maintain: in the end reality bites.